 It is important to begin preparing for the GRE by taking a practice test under similar time limits and conditions as the real test, to assess where to focus your efforts.
 The Manhattan Review GRE Practice Test is a section-adaptive test just like the GRE General Test.

-Manhattan Review’s online GRE practice tests are designed to imitate the look and feel of the actual exam.
-Use this free GRE practice exam to familiarise yourself with the GRE and to pinpoint the areas where you need the most practice.
+Manhattan Review's online GRE practice tests are designed to imitate the look and feel of the actual exam.
+Use this free GRE practice exam to familiarize yourself with the GRE and to pinpoint the areas where you need the most practice.

 8. Manhattan Prep’s GRE practice test